johnedmonds/pepco-tracker/README.md

 # Getting set up

-You will need to build and install pepco-model before using pepco-scraper.
+You will need to build and install pepco-model before using pepco-scraper and pepco-web.

     cd </path/to/pepco-tracker>
     cd pepco-model